carbon-design-system/carbon-website-archive/src/content/experimental/layout/layout.md

 ![grid customization](images/grid_customization.png)

 A [fixed grid](#fixed-boxes) starts with a fixed unit size from the [sizing scale](#sizing-scale), then tiles and wraps as needed, like text.
-To employ the 2x concept, choose a base unit from the sizing scale increase your container size using multiples of two.
+To employ the 2x concept, multiply box sizes by two and mix them together to build your layout.

 When tiling fixed boxes, the column count is not known in advance, but a grid emerges visually due to the use of a consistent sizing scale.
 On breakpoint boundaries, fixed sizing scales match column sizes.